Greenlane Holdings, Inc. Annou - GuruFocus.com

-BOCA RATON, FL / ACCESSWIRE / October 28, 2022 / Greenlane Holdings, Inc. ("Greenlane" or the "Company") (NASDAQ:GNLN), one of the largest global sellers of premium cannabis accessories, child-resistant packaging, and specialty vaporization products, today announced the pricing of its "reasonable best efforts" public offering of 8,333,335 units at a public offering price of $0.90 per unit.
-Each unit consists of one share of Class A common stock (or a prefunded warrant in lieu thereof) and two common warrants each exercisable for one share of Class A common stock at an exercise price of $0.90 per share.
-The common warrants will be immediately exercisable and expire seven years from the date of issuance.
+BOCA RATON, FL / ACCESSWIRE / November 1, 2022 / Greenlane Holdings, Inc. ("Greenlane" or the "Company") (NASDAQ:GNLN), one of the largest global sellers of premium cannabis accessories, child-resistant packaging, and specialty vaporization products, is pleased to announce that it has closed its previously announced "reasonable best efforts" public offering of 8,333,335 units at a public offering price of $0.90 per unit.
+The units issued consist of one share of Class A common stock (or a prefunded warrant in lieu thereof) and two common warrants each exercisable for one share of Class A common stock at an exercise price of $0.90 per share.
+The common warrants are immediately exercisable and expire seven years from the date of issuance.
 The pre-funded warrants and accompanying common warrants are identical to the units, except that each pre-funded warrant is immediately exercisable for one share of Class A common stock at an exercise price of $0.0001, the purchase price for a pre-funded warrant and accompanying common warrants is $0.8999 and the pre-funded warrants do not expire until exercised.
-Gross proceeds from the offering, before deducting the placement agent's fees and other offering expenses, are expected to be approximately $7.5 million.

 A registration statement on Form S-1 (File No. 333-267782) relating to the sale of these securities was declared effective by the Securities and Exchange Commission (the "SEC") on October 27, 2022.
-This offering is being made only by means of a prospectus.
-A final prospectus relating to the offering will be filed with the SEC and will be available on the SEC's website at http://www.sec.gov.
-Electronic copies of the prospectus may be obtained, when available, from A.G.P./Alliance Global Partners, 590 Madison Avenue, 28th Floor, New York, NY 10022, or by telephone at (212) 624-2060, or by email at [email protected].
+The offering was made only by means of a prospectus which is a part of the effective registration statement.
+A final prospectus relating to the offering has been filed with the SEC.
+Electronic copies of the final prospectus may be obtained on the SEC's website at http://www.sec.gov and may also be obtained by contacting A.G.P./Alliance Global Partners, 590 Madison Avenue, 28th Floor, New York, NY 10022, or by telephone at (212) 624-2060, or by email at [email protected].

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.